Deirdre Barlow: Storylines

-Two years later, in early-2007, Deirdre's life is turned upside down once again, after Tracy bludgeons to death her then boyfriend Charlie Stubbs, played by (Bill Ward).
+Two years later, in early 2007, Deirdre's life is turned upside down once again, after Tracy bludgeons her boyfriend Charlie Stubbs (Bill Ward), to death.
 Tracy claims that it was only done in self-defence, but admits to Deirdre that she did murder him.
 Deirdre is nevertheless devastated when Tracy is found guilty, and sentenced to a minimum of fifteen years, after which her sentence would be reviewed by the parole board.
 After weeks of turmoil at Number 1 Coronation Street, Ken offers Deirdre a shocking ultimatum, announcing that, if she leaves the house, he will be gone by the time she gets back.
-True to his word, Ken leaves and begins rebuilding a relationship with his estranged son Daniel Osbourne (Dominic Holmes), and his mother Denise.
+True to his word, Ken leaves and begins rebuilding a relationship with both Denise and their estranged son Daniel Osbourne (Dominic Holmes).
 Deirdre, full of resentment, confronts Denise, and they row in front of an audience at the Rovers Return, an argument which results in Deirdre slapping Denise.
 Deirdre tries to mend her relationship with Ken and apologises for her behaviour but fails to convince him to come back to her; they are later reconciled.